Best Coffee Pods

-Both of these options are much smaller in volume than a standard American cup of coffee, so if you prefer a hefty cup that you can nurse all morning, you might opt for a Keurig instead.
+Both of these options are much smaller in volume than a standard American cup of coffee, so if you prefer a hefty cup that you can nurse all morning long, you might opt for a Keurig instead.
 All of the concentrated espresso-style coffee produced by the Nespresso pods had a smooth texture complete with a rich crema on top of the brew.
-The espresso had an evident and enjoyable level of brightness that carried into a subtle and pleasant citrusy finish.
-With an inviting aroma and deeper flavors, the Nespresso pods were by far our favorites.
+Each pod we tried had an evident and enjoyable level of brightness that carried into a subtle and pleasant citrusy finish.
+With an inviting aroma and more nuanced flavors, the Nespresso pods were by far our favorite coffee pods.

-Known for its line of health supplements and popular with the Keto crowd, Bulletproof's coffee is no more and no less than high-quality single-origin coffee.
+Known for its line of health supplements and popular with the Keto crowd, Bulletproof offers their high-quality single-origin coffee in pod form.
 To make it "bulletproof," a popular meal supplement, and the brand's namesake, you would need to add butter or other supplements.
+For those uninterested in that, fear not; these pods are simply unadulterated coffee.
 With wafting aromas of sweetened vanilla, this coffee had the most enticing smell of all the coffees we tasted.
 Offering earthy flavors of cedar and dark chocolate.

-The Solimo Dark Roast pods are Amazon's in-house brand that rivals the taste of the Donut Shop pods but are sold at a superior price point.
+The Solimo Dark Roast pods are Amazon's in-house brand that rivals the mild taste and experience of the Donut Shop pods but are sold at a significantly lower price point.
 The aromas it gives off are nutty and faintly reminiscent of caramelized sugar.
 The flavors are dark but not overly so.
 We found notes of baker's chocolate that ended with a slight sweetness akin to dried figs. Overall the cups we brewed had low acidity, a medium body, and tasted well balanced.
+This is an easy-drinking pod that will generally be a crowd-pleaser for groups with mixed tastes.

-Seekers of specialty coffee who are also in the market for coffee pods seem like a small and perhaps confused bunch.
-Still, the single-origin light roast pod by Laughing Man comes close to delivering a cup of coffee that even coffee snobs won't turn up their noses at.
+Just because you are looking for the convenience that coffee pods offer doesn't mean you have to give up drinking high quality and ethically sourced beans.
+The single-origin light roast pod by Laughing Man comes close to delivering a cup of coffee that even serious coffee snobs won't turn up their noses at.

 Coffee drinkers often fall into two polarized camps, those who prefer light roasts and those who like it as dark as can be.
-If you fall into the latter group this coffee pod will likely disappoint.
+If you fall into the latter group, this coffee pod may disappoint.
 With aromas of nougat and flavors akin to caramel and graham cracker, this coffee finishes with notes of toasted marshmallow.
 This is a sweet and bright cup of coffee that is enjoyable from start to finish.

-The Donut Shop Medium Roast is popular, and for a good reason.
+The Donut Shop Medium Roast, by the numbers, is one of the most popular selling pods on the market.
+After our initial testing, it became clear why.
+These pods offer broad appeal at a good price.
 Upon first brewing a cup of this coffee, you're greeted by pleasant but faint aromas of pipe tobacco.
-As a medium roast, the flavor profiles do trend on the darker side and offer notes of toasted rye and bakers chocolate.
+As a medium roast coffee, the flavor profiles do trend on the darker side and offer notes of toasted rye and bakers chocolate.
 The acidity levels in this pod are fairly low but complement the savory flavors well.
-These pods have a medium body that end with a clean aftertaste that leaves no lingering bitterness and ultimately delivers a well-balanced cup of coffee.
+These pods have a medium body that ends with a clean aftertaste, leaving no lingering bitterness and ultimately delivering a well-balanced cup of coffee.

-The McCafe Premium Roast coffee pod is advertised as a medium roast coffee, but we actually found it to be on the lighter side of all the coffees we tasted.
-As you raise your cup to your face, you're greeted with a subtle but nutty aroma, while your first sip gives you tastes of toasted almonds.
+The McCafe Premium Roast coffee pod is advertised as a medium roast coffee, but we found it to be one of the light tasting coffees in our testing lineup.
+As you lift your glass to your mouth, you're greeted with a subtle but distinctly nutty aroma.
+As you take your first si, the pleasant aroma then segues into a complimentary taste of toasted almonds.

 The darkness of the roast translated well into deep flavor profiles of caramelized sugar and hazelnut.
 Certainly not the pods for those looking for a light or mild cup, this rich and well-balanced coffee will be favored by those who prefer their coffee bold or those who want a cup that can stand up to milk and sugar without tasting diluted.

-The decaf version of the Original Donut Shop coffee pod offers a very similar, although not entirely identical taste profile.
+The decaf version of the Original Donut Shop coffee pod offers a very similar, although not entirely identical, taste profile.
 A chocolaty aroma gives way to a flavor profile that tastes like baker's chocolate and toasted grains.
+This decaf pod is tasty enough to serve up as a quick post-dinner brew.

 With medium levels of acidity, there is a spike in brightness right as the sip finishes that then transitions nicely into a lingering taste of cacao.
-With a smooth body and a great balance of flavor and aroma, this was our favorite decaf pod.
+With a smooth body and an outstanding balance of flavor and aroma, this was our favorite decaf pod.

-The Fill N Save Reusable K Cup is a great option that won't immediately end up in the landfill.
+If your tired of watching your waste bin stack up with empty pods, the Fill N Save Reusable K Cup is a great reusable option that won't immediately end up in the landfill.
 In all the cups we made with this, the result was comparable in taste to a conventional coffee pot.
 This pod offers the convenience that Keurigs are known for but with limitless options of what coffee you want to drink.

 Made entirely of metal, the pod is easy to clean and appears quite durable.
 One downside is that the metal filter lets some sediment slip through and end up in your cup.
 This is an ideal option for those worried about generating more trash or who want to use coffee not sold in pod form.